 The Framework for Determining Sanitation of Food Grade Trailers

-The FDA’s Food Safety Modernization Act (FSMA) of 2011 evaluates cleaning and sanitization efficacy by measuring the amount of contaminants after procedural cleaning and sanitization.
+The FDA’s Food Safety Modernization Act (FSMA) evaluates cleaning and sanitization efficacy by measuring the amount of contaminants after procedural cleaning and sanitization.

 Contaminant recovery is determined by sampling.
-There are two general types of sampling that have been found acceptable: direct surface sampling and use of rinse solutions.
+Two general types of sampling have been found acceptable: direct surface sampling and the use of rinse solutions.
 If the validation test fails, a re-test should be performed.
-If the test fails a second time, an investigation of both the cleaning method and the method of testing is required.
+If the test fails again, an investigation of both the cleaning method and the testing method is required.

 How It’s Done: Direct Sampling and Rinse Sampling